Gosuslugi: History

 The predecessor of the Internet portal Gosuslugi.ru was the site ogic.ru, developed by the Federal State Unitary Enterprise 'Scientific and Research Institute Voskhod'.
 After the change of leadership of the Ministry of Communications, it was decided to develop a new portal.

 In August 2009, the Government of the Russian Federation appointed Rostelecom as the sole executor of the activities of the 'Electronic Russia' program in terms of designing and creating an e-government infrastructure; among these activities was also included the provision of public services in electronic form.
 On October 17, 2009, the Government approved a plan for the transition to the provision of public services and the performance of public functions in electronic form by federal executive authorities.
 Regional and municipal services were subject to transfer into electronic form on the basis of agreements concluded with the executive authorities of the regions of Russia and local governments.

 The customer of the project to create the Gosuslugi.ru portal was Rostelecom, the direct executor of the project was Group NVision.
 On November 25, 2009, the Internet portal of public services was launched in test mode.
 The official opening of the portal took place on December 15, 2009 (at the same time, the launch of the site was accompanied by significant difficulties).
 The portal posted information about 110 federal level services and more than 200 regional and municipal ones.

 Amid the Russian invasion of Ukraine on February 26, 2022, the digital platform was targeted by a series of hacker attacks.
 Over 50 distributed-denial-of-service (DDoS) attacks, with a capacity of more than 1 TB, were recorded on the platform.
 As a result, the Ministry of Digital Development issued a warning to users that there could be potential interruptions in the portal's functioning.

 From March 1, 2023, the Ministry of Digital Development has improved security and introduced two-factor authentication on the portal.
 Now the user must use one of three methods of identity verification: by SMS, by one-time code (TOTP) and by biometrics.
 From June 1, 2023, the new authorization system became mandatory for all users.

 In April 2023, the Russian State Duma has passed legislation to change the nature of conscription summons and how they are served.
 Previously a summons had to be physically served on the person being called up.
 Now a summons is deemed to be served once it appears on the government services portal on Gosuslugi.
 Failure to obey such a summons could mean potential "bans on driving, registering a company, working as a self-employed individual, obtaining credit or loans, selling apartments, buying property or securing social benefits."

+According to Russian Deputy Prime Minister Dmitry Chernyshenko, Gosuslugi averaged 11 million daily visitors in 2023 and delivered 340 million services.

+One way Russians are being forced to use the Max app is to require it in order to use Gosuslugi functions.